morganm94/Food-Identifier/README.md

 # Food Container Identifier
-Re-train a ResNet-18 Neural Network with PyTorch for image classification of food containers from a live camera feed and use a Python script for speech description of those food containers for the visually impaired using Nvidia's Jetson Nano.
+Re-train a ResNet-18 Neural Network with PyTorch for image classification of food containers from a live camera feed and use a Python script for speech description of those food containers for the blind or visually impaired people using Nvidia's Jetson Nano.

 **Note**: this project's data is too big for a GitHub repository, I had to upload it to an [external service](https://1drv.ms/u/s!AuyJyRlIYCmGhHePwGWAZX43FWU1?e=wNfQ3i).
 For the same reason, my model, already trained with my data and exported to ONNX format, can be found in the [releases](https://github.com/oliver-almaraz/food_container_identifier/releases/tag/v1) section.